-If you suspect that a will is forged, it is probably because the will was found in suspicious circumstances and something feels not right about it.
-A good place for you to start is to take a copy of the suspect will to an estate lawyer.
-Estate lawyers see wills in court all the time and they also make wills, so they have a natural feel for what a real one should look like, as well as the experience to tell which will is a forgery.
-As a matter of fact, if you’d like to show one to me, give my office a call and schedule an appointment, I’ll gladly look it over.
+If you suspect a forged will, it is probably because the will was found in suspicious circumstances and something feels not right about it.
+A good place for you to start is to take a copy of the will to an estate lawyer.
+We see wills in court all the time and we also make wills, so we have a natural feel for what a real one should look like, as well as the experience to tell which will is a forgery.

-There are red flags that point to possible will forgery:
+Here are some of the red flags that point to possible will forgery:

 - the will is made without an attorney (attorney name does not appear on the will)

 - missing pages or pages are misplaced or replaced

 - the paper differs in shade, weight or age on some pages

 - removed staples, signs of staple holes or staple rust in the location of the removed old staples

 - white out, corrections or additions in the text

 “The Smoking Gun” – A suspicious-looking signature is “the smoking gun” of a forged will.
 Criminals forge signatures by either tracing an original signature or by practicing the original signature.
 The likeness of a forged signature to the real signature varies, from looking just the real thing to looking nothing like the real signature at all.